LLMind: Orchestrating AI and IoT with LLM for Complex Task Execution: Framework Design

+Within this framework, we propose a Language-Code transformation scheme using a finite-state machine (FSM) as a strategic and justified step for generating scripts.
+The complexity of user tasks often necessitates breaking them down into manageable subtasks.
+The FSM acts as an intermediate step, providing a structured approach to connect and sequence these subtasks.
+This choice is inspired by the inherent ability of FSMs to represent complex processes through a set of states and transitions, ensuring a systematic and organized generation of control scripts.
+Our Language-Code transformation scheme tackles two critical issues.

-First, A user may describe the task he wants the AI agent to do with simple (or even sometimes blurry) human language, but the successful execution of a task relies on complex code descriptions that precisely define the operation of AI modules and IoT devices.
-The miss-match between blurry human command and precise code description necessitates a reliable language-code transformation.
+First, a user may describe the task he wants the AI agent to do with simple (sometimes ambiguous) human language, but the successful execution of a task relies on complex code descriptions that precisely define the operation of AI modules and IoT devices.
+The mismatch between high-level human command and precise code description necessitates a reliable Language-Code transformation that can be refined iteratively until the human command is realized to produce outcomes satisfactory to the human.

-To address the first issue, the scheme enriches the information in the human command by leveraging knowledge about the environment.
+To address the first issue, the scheme expands the information in the human command by leveraging knowledge about the environment.
 For instance, when a user instructs the agent to fetch a bottle of iced Coke, the agent should understand that iced Cokes are stored in the refrigerator, and the refrigerator is located in the kitchen corner, even if not explicitly mentioned.
-In our system, we enrich the command's information with pre-stored environment knowledge using in-context learning.
+In our system, we expand the command's information with pre-stored environment knowledge using in-context learning.

-Second, the LLM must precisely transform the enriched information (expressed in natural language) into executable code.
-However, the language description can become lengthy after enrichment to enhance clarity, and as a result, the generated code may become excessively complex, posing a challenge to error-free execution.
-Directly using LLMs to generate complex code from long language descriptions is unreliable due to their limited ability to handle intricate code with advanced functionality, as observed in \cite{asay_2023_are}.
+Second, the LLM must precisely transform the expanded information (expressed in natural language) into executable code.
+However, the language description can become lengthy after expansion to enhance clarity, and as a result, the generated code may become excessively complex, posing a challenge to error-free execution.
+Directly using the LLM to generate complex code from long language descriptions is unreliable due to its limited ability to handle intricate code with advanced functionality, as observed in \cite{asay_2023_are}.
 This may result in the loss of crucial information from the human command or render the generated code unusable.